MazX0p/ThreatHound/README.md

 # Features of the tool:
 - Automation for Threat hunting, Compromise Assessment, and Incident Response for the Windows Event Logs
 - Downloading and updating the Sigma rules daily from the source
-- More then 50 detection rules included
+- More than 50 detection rules included
-- support for more then 1500 detection rules for Sigma
+- support for more than 1500 detection rules for Sigma
 - Support for new sigma rules dynamically and adding it to the detection rules
 - Saving of all the outputs in JSON format
 - Easily add any detection rules you prefer